The Changing Pattern of Health in Iran

 US oil interests in Afghanistan should not be overlooked, especially in view of the ferocious bombing of that impoverished, war torn country.
 The Eastern Block countries north of Afghanistan—especially Turkmenistan and Kazakhstan—have huge, still relatively untapped oil and natural gas reserves.
 Eager to exploit those reserves and transport the oil to major markets, the American oil industry for several years has had plans to build a pipeline across Afghanistan.
 However, these plans have been thwarted by political instability and the fierce nationalism of the Taliban government.
 It is in the interest of oil potentates to see the Taliban replaced by a pro-US government that would depend on US military and economic assistance to stay in control.
 The Northern Alliance—whose human rights record is as terrible as that of the Taliban—could fill that role conveniently.
 (Much of this goes unreported by the mass media, which are owned by the same corporate interests that control the oil and the arms industries.)

-NOTE: For substantiating data on US interverntions in the Middle East, and on the human rights abuses of the Saudi Arabian government and of the Afghanistan’s Northern Alliance, see the Appendices of this Newsletter on our website: www.healthwrights.org.
+NOTE: For substantiating data on US interventions in the Middle East, and on the human rights abuses of the Saudi Arabian government and of the Afghanistan’s Northern Alliance, see the Appendices of this Newsletter on our website: www.healthwrights.org.

 The Environmental Costs of Oil Dependency